 In EYST we have a team of trained and experienced youth workers who are also from diverse minority backgrounds themselves, meaning that they will understand what you are going through, and will have the skills to support you through it.
-Our youth workers currently work in most of the secondary schools in Swansea and many of those in Cardiff – so if you ask your teachers if you could speak to an EYST member of staff they should be able to let you know how and where to reach us.
+Our youth workers can engage in or work with secondary schools in Wales – so please get in touch if this is something you would like help with.
 Or, you could simply email firstname.lastname@example.org and we will get back to you very quickly.

 In Swansea, we have a Youth Drop In Centre which is open Monday to Friday from 3pm to 6pm.

-- We organise trips, activities and a range of opportunities to get involved in our different projects including our Belonging Project, Young Migrant & Welsh Project; BME Sports Cymru project; and more.
+· We organise trips, activities and a range of opportunities to get involved in our different projects including our Belonging Project, BME Sports Cymru project; and more!

 In Cardiff, our youth workers undertake:

-- Street based and community outreach and deliver group workshop sessions at Butetown Youth Pavillion, Grangetown Pavilion & Riverside Warehouse, amongst others.
+· Street based and community outreach and deliver group workshop and 1:1 sessions amongst others.

-- We also run a Homework Club offering free one-to-one tuition by volunteers – in partnership with SEF Cymru.
-Pop in to our offices in Butetown to discuss.
+· We also run a Homework Club offering free one-to-one tuition by volunteers – in partnership with SEF Cymru.

-If you have something specific you would like help with, our youth workers also offer one-to-one mentoring & support and help with a range of issues including:
+We can support young people elsewhere in Wales through digital platforms or even by phone!
+If you have something specific you would like help with, our youth workers offer support and help across a range of issues including:

-To access any of the above email email@example.com and we will get back to you very quickly.
+To access any of the above email email@example.com and we will get back to you as soon as possible.